 I’ve started working with a new coach who as well as writing me a powerlifting program, has started to delve into the obvious problems with my nutritional approach.
 He came up with a ferociously tricky program for me to follow which was based heavily on the recommendations from the Renaissance Diet Book.

-I’ve spent the last couple of weeks reading around these ideas and then drawing up an IIFYM and Renaissance Diet calculator (link to spreadsheet) that will determine both my macros for any given goal and also churn out the macros per meal as recommended by the Renaissance Diet.
+I’ve spent the last couple of weeks reading around these ideas and then drawing up an IIFYM and Renaissance Diet calculator (see updated links above) that will determine both my macros for any given goal and also churn out the macros per meal as recommended by the Renaissance Diet.
 I thought I would save you the bother of having to recreate, or worse still, buy your own calculator by sharing the workbook and instructions here and on the warriorwoman Resources page.

 I will provide enough of an overview of the Renaissance Diet for you to be able to use the calculator but I won’t delve into the scientific background or some of the minutiae of the method.
 For that you will have to stump up and pay the exorbitant fee for the original book.